sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 ![ignition](https://www.sudoyashi.com/assets/img/cabby/megasquirt/megasquirt-ignition.jpg)

 Similar to the Direct Ignition Coil Control with Bosch 124 (7-pin module), we can control ignition by tapping into the existing ICM.
-The current Ignition Control Module (ICM) is as follows:
+The Golf's Ignition Control Module (ICM) is as follows:

 | Pin  | Function                  |
 | ---- | ------------------------- |